 3. Make More Space

 Buyers are always looking for functional spaces and there’s heaps you can do to make even the oddest spaces seem more appealing.
 If you’ve got large, chunky furniture – consider editing out some of your pieces during open homes so spaces look less cluttered.
 Show that each area in the home can be purposeful even if you don’t use them.
-A small room cab act as a study or a nursery, large empty corners can make for great reading nooks.
-Don’t think of how you use the spaces in your home, but rather the way they could use the spaces.
+A small room can act as a study or a nursery, large empty corners can make for great reading nooks.
+Don’t think of how you use the spaces in your home, but rather the way they can use the spaces.

 Natural light is the best way to go, but for those spaces that don’t get any exposure, you’re going to need to find a good lighting solution.
 Ensure there’s plenty of lighting and if more is needed – replace your standard incandescent lights for brighter, stronger halogen globes.
 Yellow globes create mood lighting whereas white lights are good for functional lighting.
 It’s important to strike a good balance between mood lighting and functional lighting when presenting a home.